-A parliamentary special committee on Tuesday agreed to recommend that the indemnity ordinance issued to provide legal protection to people including students who participated in the July mass uprising be adopted in full as a bill in Parliament.
+A parliamentary special committee on Tuesday agreed to recommend that the indemnity ordinance issued under the interim government to provide legal protection to individuals including students who participated in the July Uprising of 2024, be adopted in full as a bill in Parliament.

 Home Minister Salahuddin Ahmed disclosed this while talking to reporters after the committee’s first meeting at the Cabinet Room of the Jatiya Sangsad Bhaban.